kwakwaversal/vimfiles/README.md

 # Installation

-Plugins incorporated wih git submodule.
+Plugins incorporated with `git submodule`.
 Use the `--recursive` option when cloning this repository.

 ```bash